Non-Disclosure Agreement (NDA) & Confidentiality Agreements

 Confidential Information Defined

-To ensure there is no confusion around the information intended to be protected, the information to be disclosed should be clearly defined.
-This definition frequently includes references to such terms as proprietary information—that is, information to which the owner or Discloser claims a protectable interest under the law.
+The information to be disclosed should be clearly defined to ensure there is no confusion around the information intended to be protected.
+This definition frequently references such terms as proprietary information—that is, information to which the owner or Discloser claims a protectable interest under the law.

 To remove any confusion, a definition of confidential information may include any information that is marked as being of a confidential or proprietary nature.
 By including such a clause in our NDAs and adding “Company Confidential” to the footer of everything we consider confidential, we try to make it abundantly clear what information should be protected.

-Information that does not need to be protected under an NDA is also documented.
+Information not needing to be protected under an NDA is also documented.
 Most NDAs will note that information that is already publicly known will not be considered confidential.
 These carveouts will also often exclude information that was in the Recipient’s possession prior to the disclosure or was developed independently by the Recipient.

 These carveouts can, at times, be a little tricky, especially in the case of competitors disclosing confidential information to each other.
 Protections given to oral disclosures can also create complications for parties seeking to enforce their NDAs due to difficulties in satisfying their burden of proof in court—hence the additional process step regarding following these oral disclosures with a written confidentiality notice.